ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-03-02-recovering-on-el-hierro.md

 ![Blocked path](/assets/images/IMG_7375.jpg)

 Nevertheless, I really enjoyed my little excursions in the evenings.
-Still looking for a nice spot at the sea with network connectivity, I ended up at the [recreational area of Muelle de Orchilla](https://www.google.com/maps/place/%C3%81rea+recreativa+del+Muelle+de+Orchilla/) in the southwest of the island.
+Still looking for a nice spot at the ocean with network connectivity, I ended up at the [recreational area of Muelle de Orchilla](https://www.google.com/maps/place/%C3%81rea+recreativa+del+Muelle+de+Orchilla/) in the southwest of the island.

 ![Área recreativa del Muelle de Orchilla](/assets/images/IMG_7295.jpg)